gjverhoeff/sos-plugin-link-ue/README.md

 Simple Unreal Engine plugin to easily implement some of the data provided by the Rocket League BakkesMod SOS-Plugin.

 ## Installation
-Download the latest version from the releases page and make sure that that you put the plugin in the plugins folder of your Unreal Engine Project.
+Download the latest version from the releases page and make sure that you put the plugin in the plugins folder of your Unreal Engine Project.

 Make sure SOS-Plugin is running with BakkesMod.
 More information about SOS-Plugin can be found here: https://gitlab.com/bakkesplugins/sos/sos-plugin

 ## Usage
-Setup you blueprint as the following screenshot to get the data from the SOS-Plugin.
+Set up your blueprint as the following screenshot to get the data from the SOS-Plugin.
 The resulting data can be used in all the other nodes (2nd screenshot).

 ![alt text](https://blog.geertverhoeff.com/wp-content/uploads/2022/10/Screenshot-how-to-connect.jpg)